 To make it more fun (and to change up the present that Santa is looking for), there is a way to get reindeer flying powder.
 Maybe you’ll be a lucky elf that rolls doubles!
 With the reindeer’s flying powder, you can race ahead to sneak a peek at any present or hurry to Santa’s sleigh!

-How to Set Up North Pole Mix-Up Printable Christmas Game
+How to Set Up the Free Printable Christmas Game

 The board for this game is three papers long.
 You could glue file folders to the back of the game if you like.
 Or, you could simply tape and/or laminate the pages together.